bil0u/Corewar/README.md

 * `zjmp` - [DIR]
    Jump to the address passed in parameter if the carry equals one.
 If the carry equals zero, nothing happens and the flow continues normally until the next instruction
 * `ldi` - [REG/IND/DIR]  [REG/DIR]  [DIR]
-   Load the value at the resulting address of the addition of the first two paramametres, in the register passed in third parameter.
+   Load the value at the resulting address of the addition of the first two parameters, in the register passed in third parameter.
 If this value is zero, then the carry goes to one, otherwise to zero.
 * `sti` - [REG]  [REG/IND/DIR]  [REG/DIR]
    Load the value contained in the register passed first parameter to the resulting address of the addition of the last two paramametres.
 If this value is zero, then the carry goes to one, otherwise to zero.
 * `fork` - [DIR]